umaizshaikh/uda-sharepoint-poc/README.md

 The architecture is modular, secure, extensible, and ready for further hardening toward production.

 ```

----

-If you'd like, next we can:

-- Add an Architecture Diagram section (enterprise style)
-- Add a Swagger/OpenAPI definition
 - Or write a technical brief to send to Autodesk

 You're now operating at integration-architecture level.